 Every year the Altimeter analyst team publishes predictions around which digital trends will have the biggest impact on business for the coming year.
 This year, analysts Charlene Li, Susan Etlinger, Omar Akhtar, and Ed Terpening offer their thoughts.

-Read the trends below, then register to join our upcoming webinar as the team further discusses learnings from 2020 and what to expect in 2021.
+Read the trends below, then watch the replay from our recent webinar, in which the team further discusses learnings from 2020 and what to expect in 2021.

 Charlene Li’s trends